MagriLab/clvlib/README.md

 Householder-based updates may clash with the classical Ginelli reconstruction of CLVs[^ginelli], so this package also ships an alternative variant, `upwind_ginelli`, that remains stable with either QR option.
 Have a look at the tutorials for a deeper dive into the trade-offs.

-The variational stepper is intentionally modular.
+The variational stepper is modular.
 Standard Euler, RK2, RK4, and discrete-time steppers are bundled, but you can register your own functions for bespoke integrators, and, when working with NumPy, JIT-compile them with Numba for extra speed.

 ## Installation
 ```bash